Ginseng Strip 2002: Music video

-Reception
+Critical reception

 The song has received mixed reception among critics and fans.
 Jonah Bromwich of Pitchfork wrote a negative critique of Yung Lean's performance and music video: "His verses are stilted, his movements awkward; he resembles a rap-obsessed misfit from a summer camp who freestyles poorly and doesn't worry about distinguishing between the positive and negative attention he's receiving."
 Cecilia Morales of The Ithacan called his music video "obscure" and said Lean had gained prominence for "producing songs and videos that are so bad they're good".

 In 2013, "Ginseng Strip 2002" was ranked number 44 on Consequence of Sound's list "Top 50 Songs of 2013".